MrEttore/SanctuAIry/README.md

 ## Overview

-SanctuAIry is designed to run securely in the cloud within **confidential virtual machines (VMs)**, ensuring that **sensitive user data**—such as therapy sessions and mental health assessments—remains protected and private.
+SanctuAIry is designed to run securely in the cloud within **confidential virtual machines (VMs)**, ensuring that **sensitive user data**, such as therapy sessions and mental health assessments, remains protected and private.

 The app aims to provide an empathetic, intelligent, and responsive AI therapist experience by using open-source LLMs, currently powered by **Meta’s LLama 3.2** models.

-> 🚧 **Work in progress**.
-The app is under constant iteration with new features and improvements being added weekly.

 ## Architecture